AbSciCon session proposal submission deadline has passed.

 The Scientific Organizing Committee seeks input from members of the astrobiology community in designing the scientific program.
 Proposals are invited for topical sessions that span a broad array of topics.
 We encourage ideas with strong interdisciplinary themes that address new and emerging areas of research.
 Session proposals are due on Tuesday, 6 November 2018 and must be submitted through the official conference web site.

-Abstract submissions will open 28 November 2018 and close 23 January 2019.
-Abstract notifications and session’s official scheduled day and time will be sent out in mid-March 2019.
+Abstract submissions will open 28 November 2018 and close 6 March 2019.
+Abstract notifications and session’s official scheduled day and time will be sent out in late April 2019.

 - Session proposals must include an informative title (20-180 characters) and brief description of the session topic (limit 250 words).
 The proposal must identify a primary convener, to serve as the point of contact and at least one additional co-convener.
 There is a limit of five conveners for each session.
 All Session Conveners listed on session proposals must consent to being named as part of the proposal at the time of submission.
 Session Conveners will receive their session acceptance or rejection notification in late November.

 - Session Conveners should understand that the Scientific Organizing Committee may reject their session proposal, merge it with one or more similar ones, request modification in the title or description, or move it to a more appropriate thematic area than the one to which it was submitted.
 The Scientific Organizing Committee will work with Session Conveners if this becomes necessary.
 The Scientific Organizing Committee reserves the right to reject multiple proposals submitted by the same Session Convener(s) on related topics or across topic areas.